 This Greek Chickpea Salad with Green Goddess Dressing is a healthy, satisfying meal in a bowl.
 It’s protein-packed, vegetarian and super easy and flavorful!

-I had never tried green goddess dressing and thought it was a super delicious choice for the Greek salad she prepared.
 I’ve had many a Greek salad in my day, but it’s always been dressed with a vinaigrette of some sort.
 I have to say, I really think it’s much tastier with the green goddess dressing.

 The dressing is a simple combination of mayonnaise, sour cream, garlic, fresh tarragon, parsley, chives, a smidge of olive oil, lemon juice, salt and pepper and anchovy paste (optional).